-A display of free books always catches my attention (above).
+A display of free books always catches my attention.
 The collection was mostly self-help, mysticism, flopped sales of celebrity memoirs, and retired science textbooks.

 Onto the Next Destination

-I traveled on to Santa Fe, stopping at El Paisano Food Market for all the essentials: Jarritos, roasted peanuts, Mexican vanilla, Mexican hot chocolate, freshly steamed red pork tamales, and sacks of red dried chile pods- hot of course (below).
+I traveled on to Santa Fe, stopping at El Paisano Food Market for all the essentials: Jarritos, roasted peanuts, Mexican vanilla, Mexican hot chocolate, freshly steamed red pork tamales, and sacks of red dried chile pods- hot of course.

-I love Jarritos!
+I love Jarritos and I was happy to see them at the store!
 It’s a carbonated soft drink that is fruit flavored.
 I really like the pineapple flavor, but there are several kinds such as lemon-lime, mandarin, strawberry, fruit punch, apple, guave, Jamaica, tamarind, mango, among others.
 The word jarrito means “little jug” in Spanish.
 It’s in reference to the old Mexican tradition of drinking out of clay pottery jugs.

 Please share about your experience traveling to Taos, New Mexico in the comments below, I hope you found it as intriguing and enjoyable as I did!
 Or perhaps you have a desire to explore the town and landscape, if so be sure to check out the links for more information.
 I appreciated the incredibly friendly and laid-back lifestyle that is a big part of the signature natural beauty and hospitality that Taos has to offer.
 I hope you get a chance to visit!
 And don’t forget to subscribe so you don’t miss out on upcoming adventures!